Does your site pass the Google mobile site speed test? No? You might want to look at lazy loading images.

 Website performance is critical.
-If your blog or website is slow to load, it is for bad for user experience.
+If your blog or website is slow to load, it is terrible for user experience.

 No one is going to wait five or ten seconds for your site to load.
 Internet speed or download speed needs to be fast.
 A slow website will increase your bounce rate and lower your conversion rate.

 When you do a website speed test for your site, your desktop speed is usually okay.
 But how do your pages perform for a mobile speed test?

 While this is a practical solution, it has a significant drawback.